mainwp/mainwp-child/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 3.4.8 - 6-26-18 =
+* Fixed: issues caused by deprecated functions
+* Added: mainwp_before_post_update hook
+* Added: support for the new extension
+* Added: conditional checks to prevent possible conflicts with certain plugins
+* Added: support for the new MainWP Branding Extension feature
+* Improved: PHP 7.2 compatibility

 = 3.4.7.1 - 5-25-18 =
 * Fixed: UpdraftPlus 1.14.10 compatibility issue that caused child sites to disconnect